UWFront-End-Cert/html300-v2/lesson07/assignment/README.md

 -	Follow the instructions in the Vue CLI documentation: https://cli.vuejs.org/guide/creating-a-project.html.
 Pass the "--no-git" flag to the create command, to prevent it from initializing the new project as a git repository (necessary because the html300 directory is a repository already, and having nested repositories leads to major problems with git).
 	- Choose "default" preset, rather than choosing features manually.
+	- If the CLI prompts you to choose a Vue version, select Vue 2 and not Vue 3.
 	- If you're not sure whether to use npm or yarn, choose npm.

 ![Screenshot of creating using Vue CLI v4.4.6](vue-create.png)